 Obtain several (5 to 10) coffee cans, tuna fish cans, or other straight-sided containers to catch the irrigation water.
 Containers that are 3 to 6 inches in diameter work best.

-(Figure 1) .
+If you have an in-ground system, place the containers in one zone at a time.
+Scatter the cans at random within the zone (Figure 1) .
 Repeat the entire procedure in every zone because there may be differences in the irrigation rates.
 If you use a hose-end sprinkler to water your turf, place the containers in a straight line from the sprinkler to the edge of the watering pattern.
 Space the containers evenly.

 Turn the water on for 15 minutes.